LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

        def get_info(self, **kwargs):
            return {}

-Let's create some agents and run the simulation
+Let's initialize our simulation and run it.
+We initialize some BroadcastingAgents and some BlockingAgents.
+Then we initialize the simulation with a `broadcast mapping` that specifies that broadcasts can only be made amont agents with encoding 1, which are the BroadcastingAgents.

 .. code-block:: python